Maismaus/Maismaus.github.io/content/posts/usefultools.md

 draft: true
 ---

 If you're working on Mendix apps on a daily basis, you better make sure you have the right tools to work with.
 Mendix Studio Pro is a great platform to build apps with, but there are many external tools that will help you build apps quicker than ever before.
-In this blogpost, I will go over my recommendations for must-have tools for everyday use.
+In this article, I will go over my recommendations for must-have tools for everyday use.

 ### 1. Use Prettier for automatic file formatting